-- NEW: The man has been released, authorities say
+- The man has been released, authorities say

 - He was arrested in connection with the Jimmy Savile sex abuse investigation